gvwilson/thirdbit/fiction/iffy/index.md

 "Half an hour 'til what?"
 Iffy whispered to Wales.

-"Until it decides I'm not coming back and makes a fuss about it," he whispered back.
+"Until it makes a fuss about me not being back," he whispered back.

 The windowless office Doctor Johel showed them into